 Marywood University Student Health Services is available to all students currently enrolled at Marywood University.
-The professional staff of Health Services is committed to meeting today's highest health standards.
+The professional staff of Student Health Services is committed to meeting today's highest health standards.
 A registered nurse is available to provide healthcare that is sensitive to the needs of all students.
 A certified registered nurse practitioner is available Monday through Friday, 8:30AM-4:30PM, while school is in session (August through May) either by appointment or walk in.
 A physician is available at posted times and dates.
-Student Health Services.
+More information can be found at Student Health Services.

-Students are not permitted to ask or seek medical advice or treatment from any faculty, the Medical Director, or the Program Director of the Physician Assistant Program unless in the case of an emergency.
+Students are not permitted to ask or seek medical advice or treatment from any faculty, the

+Medical Director, or the Program Director of the Physician Assistant Program unless in the case of an emergency.